-Sexual violence is a horrific crime that has immense, long term effects on children’s health, welfare and development.
+Sexual violence is a horrific crime that has immense, long term effects on children’s physical and mental health, their welfare and development.
 It can also pass on sexually transmitted infections, causing serious health issues, and can result in child pregnancy.
-Between 2010 and 2012, 17,578 child pregnancies were registered in Cali: 16,924 of these were girls aged 15-19 and 654 were girls aged 10-14.

 What is Children Change Colombia doing?

-Our partners working to protect children from sexual violence are:
+Our partners currently working to tackle this neglected issue are:

 Our recent achievements towards tackling this neglected issue: